 2. Placing the car seat in the wrong spot

-3. Incorrectly installing the car seat or buckling up your child
+3. Installing the car seat or buckling up your child the wrong way

-Infant-only car seats usually have a handle for carrying and can be snapped in and out of a base that's installed in a vehicle.
+Infant-only car seats usually have a handle for carrying.
+They can be snapped in and out of a base that's installed in a vehicle.

-Convertible car seats can be used rear or forward facing and typically have higher rear-facing height and weight limits than do infant-only car seats.
+Convertible car seats can be used rear or forward facing.
+They typically have higher rear-facing height and weight limits than do infant-only car seats.

-If you're using an infant-only seat or a convertible seat in the rear-facing position, keep these tips in mind:
+If you use a seat that's only for infants or a convertible seat that faces the back of the car, keep these tips in mind:

-- Use the harness slots described in the car seat's instruction manual, usually those at or below the child's shoulders.
+- Use the harness slots described in the car seat's instruction guide.
+The slots are usually located at or below the child's shoulders.
 Place the harness straps over your child's shoulders.

-4. Reclining your child at the incorrect angle
+4. Reclining your child at the wrong angle

-In the rear-facing position, recline the car seat according to the manufacturer's instructions so that your child's head doesn't flop forward.
-Babies must ride semireclined to keep their airways open.
-Many seats include angle indicators or adjusters to guide you.
-Keep in mind that as your child grows, you might need to adjust the angle.
-Check the manufacturer's instructions for details.
+If your child's car seat faces the rear of the car, follow the seat maker's instructions to recline the seat.
+Do this so your child's head doesn't flop forward.
+Babies must ride semi-reclined to keep their airways open.
+Many seats include parts that let you change how much the seat reclines.
+Many also include a device that helps you find the correct angle to recline the seat at.
+As your child grows, you might need to change the angle.
+Check the seat maker's instructions for details.